Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

 Beyond that, a sports bar & grill that’s like a mix between Big River and ESPN Club would be perfect for this spot, and fill a vital role that’s now conspicuously absent from this area.
 There are a lot of dads and other sports fans who enjoy watching “the big game,” and there’s not a great option for that that’s easily accessible from the parks.
 As noted above, this is walkable from EPCOT and Disney’s Hollywood Studios, and also is within Skyliner distance of a ton of resorts.
 A family-friendly(ish) sports bar makes a lot of sense here.

 It’s unfortunate that this didn’t happen a few years ago.
-Big River has been on life support for ages, and there’s a part of me that wonders whether Cake Bake Shop would be going in here and ESPN Club would still be operating had Big River gone under back during the closure when Ample Hills did.
+Big River has been on life support for ages, and there’s a part of me that wonders whether Cake Bake Shop would be going in here and ESPN Club would still be operating had Big River gone under back during the COVID closure.

 Adventurers Club – Speaking of things that are extinct, how about the Adventurers Club?!
 Honestly, I think if the Adventurers Club managed to hang on for another 5 years, it would be insanely popular right now and incredibly lucrative to the company.
 Just look at Trader Sam’s and the bucks that makes with the regular releases of Tiki mugs.